plouc/node-firewall/README.md

   - Removed Firewall.dump because of strategy support
 * 0.2.1
   - Add a way to configure map from json object with custom strategies
+* 0.2.2
+  - Fix issue #1
+  - Add debug on namespace node-firewall:map and node-firewall:firewall
+  - No default success handler
+  - Callback next is called by default if no success handler is configured

 ## Credits